akaisani/FlixMovies/README.md

 - [X] (1pt) Run your app on a real device.
 - [X] Improved the apps UI and included Ratings and movie's Homepage
 ### App Walkthough GIF
+Note, it may take a couple seconds for the gif to appear may take a couple seconds as the gif file is quite large.

 <img src='FlixMovies.gif' title='Video Walkthrough' width=250><br>